cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 # LIST OF SOURCES

-# A single file to test
+# A single file to test.
-# Unspecified settings are inherited from default
+# Unspecified settings are inherited from default.
 single-source:
   - source: sum-of-primes.mnd
     samples: 20000